NoLBERT: A No Lookahead(back) Foundational Language Model: Applications

 with damping factor $\alpha=0.85$, until $\lVert p^{(k+1)}-p^{(k)}\rVert_1<\texttt{tol}$ or a maximum of \texttt{max\_iter} iterations is reached.
 We show the summary statistics in Appendix \ref{app:summary}.

 Next, we merge firms' centrality scores with financial and operational characteristics from COMPUSTAT, including profit, capital stock, total assets, and employment.
-We further incorporate innovation value data from \citet{kogan2017technological}, which allows us to estimate the aggregate innovation value of each firm and industry in each year.\footnote{Details on data processing and merging are provided in Appendix \ref{app:data_processing}.}$^,$\footnote{See also \cite{kakhbod2024measuring} and references therein.}
+We further incorporate innovation value data from \citet{kogan2017technological}, which allows us to estimate the aggregate innovation value of each firm and industry in each year.\footnote{Details on data processing and merging are provided in Appendix \ref{app:data_processing}.}

 We then estimate the following regressions to examine the relationship between changes in firms’ innovation centrality and their subsequent profit growth: